Mcgode/mcgode.github.io/_portfolio/dualbox-ao.markdown

 This algorithm provides a high fidelity computing of the AO for a provided scene, and is executed on the GPU, allowing for improved compute times.
+The algorithm is equivalent to launching several hundreds of thousands of primary rays, which turned out to be tricky when limited to webGL

-The computation can be made over multiple frames, to keep the scene from having render freezes.
+The computation can be made over multiple frames, to keep the scene from freezing when computing the AO.

 The algorithm can be applied in a few different pipelines: